CH2-PS188/MD/README.md

   ```bash
   git clone https://github.com/CH2-PS188/MD.git
   ```
 2. Open Android Studio and click on "Open an existing Android Studio project".
-Navigate to the directory where you cloned the repository and select the "EcoSense-Android" folder.
+Navigate to the directory where you cloned the repository and select the "Moneo" folder.
 3. Wait for the Gradle build to finish.
 This may take a few minutes.
 4. Connect an Android device to your computer or start an emulator.
 5. In Android Studio, click on the "Run" button (the green triangle) in the toolbar.
 Select the device you want to run the app on and click "OK".